grro/pv_forecast/README.md

 **Energy management system support**

 The basic functionality of this library is to support photovoltaic power forecast.
-However, to maximize the yield of your PV system, home appliances should operate only in periods when your PV system is delivering sufficient solar power.
-This is supported by the *Next24hours* convenience class shown below
+However, to maximize the yield of your PV system, home appliances such as a dishwasher or laundry machines should operate only in periods when your PV system is delivering sufficient solar power.
+To manage this, the *Next24hours* convenience class can be used as shown below
 ```
 from pvpower.forecast import PvPowerForecast
 from pvpower.forecast_24h import Next24hours